wwcode-berlin-hackevenings/e2e-workshop/README.md

 ## What are we going to do in this workshop?

 In this workshop we will work in small teams to create a small e2e test suite with Selenium Webdriver.
-Each team works together to implement the test cases described below - you can organize yourselfs however you like.
+Each team works together to implement the test cases described below - you can organize yourselves however you like.
 We recommend you try [Mob Programming](https://team-coder.com/mob-programming/) - Pair Programming scaled up.
-This means you will take turn being the "driver" writing the code.
-All other team members take on the "navigator" role, telling the driver what to type.
+One team member will be the "driver" writing the code.
+All the other team members take on the "navigator" role, telling the driver what to type.
+Take turns being the "driver".
 If you don't feel comfortable typing, you don't have to.
 There are also other ways to organize your team: Someone has to look at the documentation, someone should have the browser inspector open...

 ### What is Selenium?

 Selenium is a tool to automate and control browsers 🤖.
 It's main use case is testing, but it can also be used to automate tasks.
-The Selenium "family" consists of multiple different tools to help with the creation and execution of tests, for example an IDE.
+The Selenium "family" consists of several different tools to help with the creation and execution of tests, for example an IDE.
 What we will be using today is **Selenium Webdriver**, a collection of binding for different programming languages that allow us to interact with the browser.
 This means we can use any of the supported programming languages and easily control the browser.